STRHercules/BonghitsStardewMods/Mod Plans.md

 ### General
 * Tinker with the particle framework - add them to a weapon?
 Use small sprites for twinkling or fire effect?

+* Add custom trinkets?

+* Figure out what the hell the determination for drop rates/locations are

 ### Advanced Melee Framework
 * Finish AMF integration - decide which weapons will recieve special treatment

-* Figure out what the hell the determination for drop rates/locations are

 * Tinker with AMF to create new unique specials

 * Create sunder effect - small impact/explosions that extend out from the player

+* laser beam ala Link?
+(Master sword)

+* Wands?

 ### Weapons
 * Create additional magical weapons using AMF - Lightning staff, etc

+* have weapon with empty/small sprite for magic projectile?

 ### Armor
 * Sword & Sorcery for East Scarp has armor slots - make items for that?
 Particle integration?